Doonesbury by Garry Trudeau for December 20, 2015

 7. Ugly poor

-Prey almost 9 years ago
+Prey about 9 years ago

 I once read this “Those that mind, don´t matter and those that matter don´t mind”.
 Works for me!